vfarcic/devops24/manuscript/05-chart-museum.md

 ![Figure 5-2: Monocular's home screen](images/ch05/monocular-home.png)

 If we click on the *Charts* link in top-right corner of the screen, we'll see all the charts available in the two default repositories (*stable* and *incubator*).
 We can use the link on the left-hand menu to filter them by a repository and to change the ordering.
-We can also use the *Search charts...* field to filter charts.
+We can also use the *Search charts...* field to filter Charts.

 The *Repositories* screen can be used to list those that are currently configured, as well as to add new ones.

 The *Deployments* screen list all the Helm installations.
 At the moment, we have *cm* (ChartMuseum) and *monocular* running through Helm Charts.
 Additionally, there is the *New deployment* button that we can use to install a new Chart.
 Please click it and observe that you are taken back to the *Charts* screen.
 We are about to install Jenkins.

 Type *jenkins* in the *Search charts...* field.
-The list of the Charts will be filtered and we'll see only Jenkins.
+The list of the Charts will be filtered, and we'll see only Jenkins.
 Click on the only Chart.

 On the left-hand side of the screen is the same information we can see by executing `helm inspect stable/jenkins` command.
-On the right-hand side there is the *Install* section which we can use for *one click installation* or to copy *Helm CLI* commands.
+On the right-hand side, there is the *Install* section which we can use for *one click installation* or to copy *Helm CLI* commands.

 Please remain in the *One Click Installation* tab and click the *Install jenkins v...* button.
 You will be presented with a popup with a field to specify a Namespace where the Chart will be installed.
 Please type *jenkins* and click the *Deploy* button.